 Jessica walked into a small deli and grocery.
-The smells of food that was not ramen tempted her taste buds and the signs that said “Sell!”, “Buy 2 get one Free!”, “Just $10 more for 2x as many” made Jessica feel ill.
+The smells of food that was not ramen tempted her taste buds.
+She paced up and down the aisles as the signs that said “Sale!”, “Buy 2 get one Free!”, “40% off!” seemed to push her down.
+She was hearing them in her own head.
+“Sell!”
+“Discount!”
+“Value!”
+It all made Jessica feel ill.

-As soon as this thought occurred to her, Jessica realized that the grass was made of paper money and all of it with a picture of Franklin.
+As soon as this thought occurred to her, Jessica realized the sounds still echoed in her head, “Online Reputation.”
+“Social Media Marketing.”
+“Page Rankings”.
+As she shook her head to get rid of the voices she noticed that the grass was made of paper money and all of it with a picture of Franklin.
 She jumped to her feet and plucked as much as she could get her hands on.
 Soon she was surrounded by others doing the same thing.

 Jessica filled her arms with the bills and headed for the exit before people stole them from her.
 At the edge of the park a man in a suit directed her to deposit her armload into a chute.
 When she shook her head he told her that she would be taken to prison for theft if she did not let go of her spoils.
 As she did, the man in the suit put on a visor and punched a few numbers into a calculator.
 He handed her a small slip of paper as he said “15 minutes plus commission, your pay for this morning is $5.
 Thank you.
 This field in worthless now, tomorrow we hope to see you at Downtown Park for the next reaping.”